Voodoo (aircraft): History

 In February 1951, it went down at Richmond, Virginia, and was badly damaged.
 Again, in February 1962, the aircraft crashed.
 In March 1977, the aircraft suffered yet another crash.
 According to the summarized National Transportation Safety Board narrative from report number SEA77FYE12:

 There were 2 fatalities.
 Incident occurred at 13:46 hours.
 The airframe was destroyed.
 Incident occurred at Olympia Municipal Airport, Olympia, Washington.
 The aircraft Ground looped or water swerved during the takeoff run.
 Stalled or mushed during the initial climb.
 The factors included; unapproved modification.
 FAA examiner remarks include: Partially completed dual control modification.

 In 1980, the aircraft was sold to William A. Speer, of La Mesa, California, who restored it.
 In 1988, it made its first restored flight.
 It first raced as #45, then as #55 using the name Pegasus.
 The plane was sold at auction in December 1994.

 Bob Button of Button Transportation Inc., Wellington, Nevada, owned the plane from 1995 to 1998.
 He renamed it Voodoo Chile, and raced it as #55.
-In 1998, the highly modified P-51 raced at the National Championship Air Races in Reno.
+In 1998, the highly modified P-51 raced at the National Championship Air Races in Reno as #5 "Voodoo" piloted by Bob Hannah.
+The left elevator trim tab came off the airplane at speed, causing Voodoo to abruptly pitch up, subjecting Hannah to forces over 10 g, and causing him to lose consciousness.
 In 2007, Bob Button retired from air racing after a malfunction.
 In the 2011 Reno air races, Voodoo and The Galloping Ghost were running in second and third place, respectively, when the latter crashed.
 In 2013, Voodoo, still owned by Bob Button, was raced at Reno by Steven Hinton, Jr., who won the unlimited gold trophy and the national championship while reaching speeds of over 500 mph.
 Hinton won again in 2014 and 2016.

-After Voodoo underwent further modifications including removal of the aircraft's racer paint scheme, and sponsored by Aviation Partners, Hinton made an attempt to break the 3 km World Speed Record of 528.33 mph set by Rare Bear on August 21, 1989.
-The record attempt was set to occur on August 27, 2017 at an undisclosed location in Idaho but was delayed until the next day due to weather conditions.
+After Voodoo underwent further modifications, including removal of the aircraft's racer paint scheme and gaining sponsorship by Aviation Partners, Hinton made an attempt to break the 3 km World Speed Record of 528.33 mph set by Rare Bear on 21 August 1989.
+The record attempt was set to occur on 27 August 2017 at an undisclosed location in Idaho but was delayed until the next day due to weather conditions.
 The attempt was finally flown on 2 September 2017, with the fastest of four runs recorded as 554.69 mph and an average speed of 531.53 mph.
 While this broke the C-1e record set by Will Whiteside in the Yak-3U Steadfast in 2012, due to changes in record measurement standards the Rare Bear record was not bettered as it had to be beaten by at least 1% (533.6 mph).